xansochi/bnlab.ru/readme.md

 Russian adaptation of Braverman Nature Assessment (BNA).
 This is a personality test that categorizes your brain function through a series of behavioral questions, which provides deeper knowledge and shows results of not only your strengths but also your weaknesses.

+A small personal project for my portfolio and for my own pleasure.

+The application happily lives in the public domain and pleases curious users.

+Access to source code at request.

 ## Feature :
+- PWA
-- Mobile adaptive
+- Mobile first adaptive
-- Some validation.
-- Blocked send button (agreement).
-- Ready for attach file.
-- Token modal window with copy to clipboard feature(only web version)
+- Client side data only.

 ## Tech Stack

-**Client:** TypeScript, React, Vite
+**Client:** JavaScript, React, Redux+Toolkit, Tailwind, React-Chart

 ## Screenshots